Exact strategies I used for my Forensic Accounting Interview at a Big 4 Firm

 In short, I got no offers for Forensic Accounting profiles, the reason was – No experience in Forensic Accounting during my internship.

-Luckily I got an offer from a mid-sized firm in India who was into Forensic Accounting services and started my career.
+Luckily I got an offer from a mid-sized firm in India that was into Forensic Accounting services and started my career.

 After working in a mid-sized firm for almost 2 years, I moved to Big 4 Firms like PwC and EY in their Forensic Investigation Team.